Search Knowledge Base by Keyword

 Extracting items in EdgeWise structure one at a time is quicker and easier than manually modeling.
 However, there is one more tool that can make this workflow even faster.

 EdgeWise will take a couple of passes at extracting and refitting your elements.
-Once it is finished, ensure you QA the elements before moving on.
+Once it is finished, ensure that you manually QA the elements before moving on.

 For more information on the Patterned Extract tool, refer to this article here.